lulurun/earthworm/README.md

 Kick-off-crawling exposes a `Scraper` class and a `kickoff` function.

 `Scraper`s are self-managed:
-* scrape data and urls from a given url
+* scrape data and urls from a DOM object parsed by cheerio.
 * post the data to developer defined function
 * pass the url to next scraper